MSc APIMH - Psychosocial Interventions for Psychosis (COPE) / Overview

 - Deliver family intervention to NICE (2014) approved standards after completing Year 1 (PGCert level).

-- Study at a university ranked 2nd in the UK for nursing, 7th for psychology and 9th for medicine (QS World University Rankings 2017) and with one of the longest track records in the world for providing high-quality training in psychosocial interventions.
+- Study at a university ranked 1st in the UK for nursing, and in the top 10 for psychology and medicine (QS World University Rankings 2018), with one of the longest track records in the world for providing high-quality training in psychosocial interventions.

 Attending an open day is a great way to find out what studying at Manchester is like.
 Find out about our upcoming open days .